skellat/new-blog-post-tweety/_posts/2022-11-23-pre-thanksgiving-miscellany.markdown

   * If a presidential appointment with senate confirmation or a gubernatorial appointment with senate confirmation was on offer I would quite possibly consider it.
 The likelihood of any such thing being on offer is less than me winning the lottery.
 Anybody interested in nominating me can look at the Plum Book as to federal positions, I suppose.
 The Governor of Ohio's home page has a section listing positions too plus a form to nominate people to him.
 * There are no clear plans for 2023.
   * Nothing is really certain right now.
-  * Unless I get offered a section or two to teach I'll be back to planning no more than two weeks ahead.
+  * Unless I get offered a work tasking I'll be back to planning no more than two weeks ahead.
   * No grand plans are even in mind right now.
 * Life is just very weird these days.